Not as though I had already attained, either were already perfect: but I follow after, if that I may

 FINIS.

 The above document has been prepared according to the text of the Solemn League and Covenant commonly printed in the collection of documents bound together as the "Westminster Confession of Faith" or "Confession of Faith, &c."; and is conform to that printed by Sir D. Hunter and M.T.
-Bruce in Edinburgh, 1836; with the exception of a typo in the first paragraph of the Act of Parliament above, where the 1836 edition read ‘their’ instead of ‘thir’.——JTKER::2009.04.17.
+Bruce in Edinburgh, 1836; with the exception of (1) a typo in the first paragraph of the Act of Parliament above, where the 1836 edition read ‘their’ instead of ‘thir’; and (2) a typo in the sixth article, where editions since the 1800s generally read “good of the kingdom” instead of “good of the kingdoms.”——JTKER::2024.06.10.